Expired Inspection Ticket in New York: Fines and Fixes

 A traffic lawyer can help you:

-If you also got a speeding or registration ticket with the expired inspection, it’s even more important to speak with a speeding ticket lawyer in New York.
+If you also got a speeding or registration ticket with an expired inspection, it’s even more important to speak with a speeding ticket lawyer in New York.

 Need Help With a Ticket?

 We handle expired inspection tickets across New York City and Long Island.
-Every case is reviewed by Michael E. Beer, an attorney with over 30 years of experience.
+Every case is reviewed by Michael E. Beer, a New York traffic attorney with over 30 years of experience defending drivers against traffic violations in NYC, Nassau County, and Suffolk County.

 Here’s how we help: